rachelrakov/Intro_to_Machine_Learning/sections/lda.md

 ![diagram showing a collection of texts then an arrow going towards a black box named LDA.
 On the other side of the black box are two arrows.
 One is slightly tilted up and points toward three circles.
 Each circle is a topic and contains a sample of words in that topic.
 The other arrow is slightly titled down and points towards a document.
 In the document, words are annotated to indicate which topic they belong to (if any)](../images/lda_diagram.png)

-One subset of these clustering tasks are topic extraction tasks, where the aim is to find common groupings of items across collections of items.
+One subset of unsupervised learning tasks are topic extraction tasks, where the aim is to find common groupings of items across collections of items.
 One method of doing so is *Latent Dirichlet allocation (LDA)*.
 Latent Dirichlet Allocation is a way to model how topics are distributed over a corpus and words are distributed over a set of topics.

 In broad strokes, LDA extracts hidden (latent) topics via the following steps:<sup>1, 2</sup>